Twins Spent $20,000 To Look Like Brad Pitt, Did They Do Better Than Angelina Wannabe Sahar Tabar?

 — The Sun (@TheSun) December 3, 2017

 Meanwhile, a 19-year-old teenage Iranian hit headlines recently for the same reason.
-Sahar Tabar claimed to undergo 50 surgeries to look like Brad Pitt’s ex-wife Angelina Jolie.
-The girl, who claimed to be Jolie’s number one fan, has since made thousands of followers on Instagram.
+Sahar Tabar claimed to undergo 50 surgeries to look like Brad Pitt’s ex-wife, Angelina Jolie.
+The girl, who claimed to be Jolie’s number one fan has since made thousands of followers on Instagram.
 As expected, not all feedbacks were positive.
 Most of the followers claimed that she looked the Corpse Bride instead of the famous actress.
 Others speculate that Tabar is using heavy makeup or digital alteration to dramatize her appearance to get strong reactions from the public.
 However, this has yet to be proven.

 This teen, Sahar Tabar has done shocking things to herself to look like Angelina Jolie. https://t.co/UGx8CPAKZy pic.twitter.com/ZPwWhemdVA